Netcracker/KubeMarine/documentation/Installation.md

 ```

 Following are the parameters allowed to be specified in the `node_defaults` section:
-* keyfile, username, connection_port, and connection_timeout.
+* keyfile, username, connection_port, connection_timeout, and gateway.
-* roles, labels, and taints - specify at global level only if the [Mini-HA Scheme](#mini-ha-scheme) is used.
+* labels, and taints - specify at global level only if the [Mini-HA Scheme](#mini-ha-scheme) is used.

 For more information about the listed parameters, refer to the following section.